Divine illumination: Catholic Church

 On the other hand, Henry of Ghent defended a different version of the theory, which, according to Henry himself and to various scholars, would be closer to the Augustinian one.
-Henry argued against Aquinas that Aristotle's theory of abstraction is not enough to explain how we can acquire infallible knowledge of the truth, and must be supplemented by divine illumination.
+Henry argued against Aquinas that Aristotle's theory of abstraction is not enough to explain how people can acquire infallible knowledge of the truth, and must be supplemented by divine illumination.
 A thing has two exemplars against which it can be compared.
 The first is a created exemplar which exists in the soul through abstraction.
 The second is an exemplar which exists outside the soul, and which is uncreated and eternal.
-But no comparison to a created exemplar can give us infallible truth.
-Since the dignity of man requires that we can acquire such truth, it follows that we have access to the exemplar in the divine mind.
+But no comparison to a created exemplar can give one infallible truth.
+Since the dignity of man requires that people can acquire such truth, it follows that they have access to the exemplar in the divine mind.

 Henry's defence of divine illumination was strongly criticised by the Franciscan theologian Duns Scotus, who argued that Henry's version of the theory led to scepticism and presented his own version, according to which there are "four senses in which the human intellect sees infallible truths in the divine light.
 In each sense, the divine light acts not on us but on the objects of our understanding."